 The Company has in place adequate internal controls commensurate with the size andnature of its operations.

 EXTRACT OF ANNUAL RETURN

-An extract of the Annual Return as on 31st March 2016 in the prescribed form MGT-9 isattached as Annexure-1 to this Report and forms part of it.
+An extract of the Annual Return as on financial year 31st March 2020 in the prescribedform MGT-9 is attached as Annexure-1 to this Report and forms part of it.